mosTavassoli/RunTogether-UX/M4/milestone4.md

 During the usability tests, we captured screenshots in the moments were necessary while the meeting was recorded.

 ## Results and List of Changes
-[Report the results from the evalation.
-In particular, summarize the results and findings (along with the most significant photos/sketches with caption), any relevant pain points and/or successful tasks, along with a brief discussion about what you discovered and learned about your prototype.
-Additionally, write a non-trivial list of potential changes that your team would like to implement to fix the main issues emerged from the usability test.
-Justify each change by explaining which piece of feedback generates it.]

 After all the heuristic evaluations, we gathered all the data in order to analyze some of the iussues present in the system.